Old Port Guide

 Old Port is the part of Portland that makes the city feel unlike every other small coastal metro.
 It is not just one street.
 Think Exchange Street, Fore Street, Wharf Street, stretches of Commercial Street, and the waterfront edge near the ferry terminal.
 The mix is the point: brick warehouses, cobblestones, oyster bars, bakeries, boutiques, cocktail spots, and the harbor always close enough to pull you back outside.

 Start in daylight if you can.
 Get your bearings on Exchange and Fore, then work downhill toward the working waterfront.
-Once you have seen the harbor side and the ferry terminal zone, come back into the restaurant core for the meal or bar stop you planned on purpose.
-Old Port gets less interesting when it becomes a pure night scene with no sense of the harbor attached to it.
+Once you have seen the harbor side and the ferry terminal zone, come back into the restaurant core for the meal or bar you have been looking forward to.
+Old Port is richer when the night still carries a little harbor air with it.

 - Start with a coffee or pastry stop so the walk has a rhythm from the first fifteen minutes.